-The Group's major financial instruments include trade, bills, loan and other receivables, bank deposits with original maturity over three months, bank balances and cash, amount due from an associate, trade and other payables, bank borrowings, lease liabilities and amounts due to non-controlling shareholders.
+The Group's major financial instruments include trade, bills, loan and other receivables, bank balances and cash, amount due from an associate, trade, bills and other payables, bank borrowings, lease liabilities and amounts due to non-controlling shareholders.
 Details of the financial instruments are disclosed in respective notes.